jebbgrenham/yamaha-HTR-6295-RX-V2065/README.md

 8. **IMPORTANT**: Your input list will start empty.
 You need to physically change the source selector on the reciever to EACH input and leave it there for 2-3 seconds.
 After cycling through all the inputs, dashboard will have a list of them all; AS you've named them using your reciever (ie; you may have renamed "AUDIO 1" to "CD Player".
 This custom name will appear in the list (once you've cycled to it)

 I think that's all, although I haven't bothered testing on a fresh install; I wrote this all in the production env.

+If anyone wants to pack this as a custom integration for homeassistant, please do.